 However, if the lens that is used to disperse the light on top of an LED is removed and the backlights are exposed, wouldn’t this result in users being able to notice the changes in brightness and contrast happening?
 The engineers had already considered this, and tackled this obstacle by including even more precise adjustment into the Quantum Matrix’s processes.

-Neo QLED increases the luminance scale to 12-bit with 4,096 steps.
+Previously 10 bits, the Neo QLED features 12 bits brightness so that the light can be adjusted within a total of 4,096 levels.
 When the light level on-screen is not detailed enough, it can result in an impression of lag or freezing, and the light could be absorbed by nearby local blocks.
-However, Quantum Matrix technology is able to express a colour at dozens of different levels without any glitching and present it with no blooming.
+However, Quantum Matrix technology is able to express a color at dozens of different levels without any glitching and presents them with no blooming.
 If you enjoy playing games on your TV, for example, you will be able to easily distinguish a foe in a dark cave with your own eyes.

 “The range of brightness that the human eye can see is called the dynamic range,” noted Minhoon Lee.
 “When it comes to Quantum Matrix, the light can be adjusted within a 4,096 level range, meaning that this dynamic range has also been maximized.”

 “The human eye is very sensitive, so we are helping each color to play its own role and show itself as it is instead of getting mixed up with other ones,” continued Minhoon Lee.
 “In addition, Quantum Matrix technology brings the extra electricity that isn’t being used in darker parts of the screen to the brighter parts so that the concentration is maximized.
 With this technology, we’ve achieved brightness of up to 4,000 nits1 with the Neo QLED.”